leonardont/RetroRift-Legends/README.md

 <h3 align="center">RetroRift: Legends has won the Huizinga Award at Faculdade de Tecnologia de Americana in September 21st, 2022.</h3><br>

 <p align="center">The Huizinga Award is a highly esteemed college award that recognizes outstanding achievement in the field of digital game development.
-Presented each semester at FATEC Americana to the top student game project, this award celebrates creativity, innovation, and technical skill in the design and development of digital games.</p><br>
+Presented each semester at Faculdade de Tecnologia de Americana to the top student game project, this award celebrates creativity, innovation, and technical skill in the design and development of digital games.</p><br>

 <p align="center">Named after the renowned Dutch historian and philosopher Johan Huizinga, the Huizinga Award reflects his belief that play and games are integral to human culture and expression.
 Just as Huizinga saw games as an essential part of human experience, this award recognizes the essential role that digital games play in contemporary society, both as entertainment and as a means of artistic expression.</p><br>